 If the trainer understands the learning theory and the equine mind, mugging is easily prevented or changed.

-Train desired behaviour instead
+Train desired behaviour instead of mugging

 - The horse looks straight forward or slightly away when you reach into your pocket, instead of moving his nose towards your pocket.